dkvz/win-personal-shortcuts/README.md

 Actually this is much closer to what I want to do: https://github.com/gabdube/native-windows-gui/issues/232

+## Adding icon to the exe
+This only seems to work with the Visual Studio compiler.
+However I had the manifest set to require admin privileges so that may have been the issue, it's now commented out so we get a regular user level executable.

 # TODO
 - [x] Uncomment the windows subsystem thingy in main.rs.
 - [] Rebrand this project to that it's linked more closely to its purpose of replacing ShadowPlay.